gpapavgeri/Java-Console-Application-School-Data-Management-System-Part-B/README.md

-# Private School Project - Part B
+# Java Console Application School Data Management - Part B
 The development of this project includes the implementation of a private school structure.

 The application needs to hold in a database multiple courses along with the enrolled students, the trainers that teach the subjects and the assignments that the students need to submit during the course duration.